Freshwater Wildlife Art

 Small Things

-Salamanders, crawfish, flowers, moss, and all the edge-of-water details for people who notice.
+Salamanders, crawfish, black squirrels, native flowers, moss, and the details people miss when they move too fast.

 For decorators